 1. Riders must accept full responsibility for their own ride and route

 Only the event HQ and the Dales Bike Centre control point will be staffed, so once you’re out on the road you’re on your own.
 As there’s no official route, there’s also no support crew or sag wagon.
 If you get lost you will have to figure out where you are.
 If you scratch you’ll need to inform the event director as soon as you can and you’ll be expected to make your own way back to event HQ or just get yourself home.
 Please keep your planned routes private prior to the event.
 Route planning preparation is an important part of All Points North and, unless riding as a pair, riders should not share routes or help other riders plan routes in advance.

 2. Riders must visit all ten control points and record their visit

-3. Riders must carry a mobile phone in order to validate their ride
+3. Riders must carry a mobile phone in case of emergencies

 4. Riders must be completely self-sufficient and not receive any third-party assistance